auggie-lahey/RayCounyPlanningAndZoning/Article_40_Base_Zoning_Districts.md

 The Residential Duplex district (R-2) is primarily intended to accommodate urban density residential development in areas where the full range of urban services are available.
 The R-2 district is appropriate for application only where a central sewage treatment and water system are available.

 ### B. Use Regulations
 The following table shows which uses are allowed in the R-2 district.
-For a summary of uses allowed in all zoning districts, see [Article 60.1](#article-60-use-regulations).
+For a summary of uses allowed in all zoning districts, see [Article 60.1](Article_60_Use_Regulations.md#601-use-table).
 - P = Permitted by-right
-- C = Allowed only if reviewed and approved as a Conditional Use (See [Article 30.9](#article-30-development-review-procedures))
+- C = Allowed only if reviewed and approved as a Conditional Use (See [Article 30.9](Article_30_Development_Review_Procedures.md#309-conditional-use-permits))

 ### C. Density and Dimensional Standards
-The following standards apply to all residential and nonresidential development in the R-2 district:
+The following standards apply to all residential and nonresidential development in the R-2 district.
+See the table in Section 40.16 for complete standards.
-- **Minimum Lot Size:** [*Standards not fully specified in source document*]

 ## 40.8 R-3 Residential Multi-Unit District